Indoor Gardening For Beginners: Basics You Should Know

 There are definitely stages to the growth of every plant.
 We don’t usually think about them a lot.
-You just stick a seed in a pot and a plant appears, right?
-But there’s different needs at each stage which should be met.
+You stick a seed in a pot, and a plant appears, right?
+But there are different needs at each stage which should be met.

-There are three “basic” parts of a seed: the seed coat, the endosperm, and the embryo.
+A seed has three “basic” parts: the seed coat, the endosperm, and the embryo.

-What we see when we look at a seed is merely the seed coat.
-This thick exterior provides protection for the future plant.
+When we look at a seed, we see merely the seed coat.
+This thick exterior protects the future plant.

-From there, the endosperm provides all of the nutrition that the plant is going to need initially.
+From there, the endosperm provides all of the nutrition the plant will need initially.
 This completely surrounds the embryo in most seeds, providing easily-accessible sustenance.
 It’s not just for plants — we eat endosperms too!
 Anyone who’s had popcorn or white rice has munched on delicious endosperms.

 Finally, there’s the embryo itself.
-There’s three major components to an embryonic plant: the roots, the cotyledon, and the embryonic leaves.
+There are three major components to an embryonic plant: the roots, the cotyledon, and the embryonic leaves.
 All of these are tucked inside that tiny little seed.

 We all know what roots are, of course.
 The cotyledon is an external food source for the plant once it emerges, and the embryonic leaves are usually the first two leaves that appear once the seed germinates.

 If you store your seeds in a dry, airtight location, they won’t move on to future phases until conditions are right.
 Seeds can be viable for years, although the endosperm will gradually decline over time and reduce germination.